Lichen Sclerosus (cont.)

 Comment on this Read 3 Comments

 Doctors can look at severe lichen sclerosus and know what it is.
-But usually, a doctor takes a small piece of the skin patch (biopsy) and looks at it under a microscope.
+But usually, a doctor takes a small piece of the affected skin (biopsy) and looks at it under a microscope.
 This allows doctors to make sure that it is not a different disease.

 How is it treated?